runningdan/Support-Vector-Machine/README.md

 ![svm diagram](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fnbt1206-1565/MediaObjects/41587_2006_BFnbt12061565_Fig1_HTML.gif "SVM")
 <sub><sup>Noble, W. What is a support vector machine?.
 Nat Biotechnol 24, 1565–1567 (2006). https://doi.org/10.1038/nbt1206-1565</sup></sub>

-#### Getting Started
+### Getting Started

 #### Install Numpy
-In order to start classifying your own data with the svm you must first install numpy
+In order to start classifying your own data with the SVM you must first install Numpy

-`pip install numpy`
+`pip3 install numpy`

-After installing numpy your ready to start using the library. below is an example classifier which is able to determine if one has parkinsons disease from pitch differeances in audio samples.
+After installing Numpy youre ready to start using the SVM library.
+Below is an example classifier which is able to determine if an input sample is likely to have parkinsons disease from pitch differeances in audio samples.

 ```
 from SVM import *